Saad888/AutoSynthesis/README.md

 ### Starting and Stopping Crafting
 Once all your settings have been set correctly, *and your character in game is crouched ready to craft*, press the "Start" button to begin.

 To stop crafting, simply press the button once again.
-Pressing the button once will cause the process to finish the existing craft before terminating.
+Pressing the button once will cause the process to finish the current craft before stoping.
 Pressing the button a second time will immediatly cancel the process.

 ---
 ## 3. Reading the Crafting Window